tulios/mappersmith/README.md

 ### <a name="aliased-parameters"></a> Renaming query parameters

 Sometimes the expected format of your query parameters doesn't match that of your codebase.
-For example, maybe you're using `camelCase` in your code but the API your calling expects `snake_case`.
+For example, maybe you're using `camelCase` in your code but the API you are calling expects `snake_case`.
 In that case, set `queryParamAlias` in the definition to an object that describes a mapping between your input parameter and the desired output format.

 This mapping will not be applied to params in the URL.